 The Department of English has a focus on Literature and Social Justice, the outcome of a multi-year effort to revitalize the traditional period-based approach to literary studies and to develop an organic interest among many of our faculty members.

 English at Lehigh

-- An immersion in historical periods informed by strong theoretical commitments/
+- An immersion in historical periods informed by strong theoretical commitments.

-- An emphasis on theorized pedagogy, reflective practice, and the scholar-teacher model.
+- An engagement with contemporary literature and culture.
+An emphasis on theorized pedagogy, reflective practice, and the scholar-teacher model.

 - An interaction with Lehigh's varied interdisciplinary programs, including Africana Studies; Classics; Women, Gender, and Sexuality Studies; Jewish Studies; and American Studies.